schani/SimpLang/ASSIGNMENTS.md

 Your VM is now complete.
 Try it out with `examples/nextprime-simple.sbc`.
 It takes one arguments and produces the next prime number after that number.

+# Assignment 3

+Write a compiler for Simplang that generates code for the virtual machine.

+There are many ways to compile a Simplang program to VM code, so we cannot specify a required output anymore.
+The generated VM code must, when executed on the VM, produce the same results as the Simplang program, given the same inputs.

+## Assignment 3.1

+Write a compiler for programs that consist of only a `main` function, and which returns either an integer literal or one of the arguments.

+For examples:

+    let main x y z =
+	    123
+	end

+and

+	let main x y z =
+	    y
+	end